Types of Vaginal Discharge During Menopause

 The most common cause of gray vaginal discharge is bacterial vaginosis or BV, Dr. Dweck says.
 A type of vaginal inflammation, BV is caused by an imbalance of bacteria in the vagina, which can become more common after menopause.
 The condition can also cause a foul-smelling odor, itching, and burning during urination.
 BV often requires treatment with antibiotics, so contact your healthcare provider if you're experiencing symptoms.

-Brown spotting or bloody discharge isn't always cause for concern when you're still getting a period.
-But after menopause, "blood in vaginal discharge, or brown spotting after menopause needs to be looked into," advises Dr. Dweck.
+Brown spotting or bloody vaginal discharge isn't always cause for concern when you're still getting a period.
+But after menopause, "blood in vaginal discharge, or brown discharge after menopause needs to be looked into," advises Dr. Dweck.
 This could be caused by a benign polyp or even irritated vaginal tissue, but in some cases, bloody discharge could potentially be a sign of uterine precancer or cancer.
-Contact your healthcare provider, who can perform a thorough exam to determine the underlying cause.
+Be sure to contact your healthcare provider, who can perform a thorough exam to determine the underlying cause if this is a new symptom for you.

-Vaginal discharge during or after menopause can mean different things.
+Vaginal discharge after menopause or during can mean different things.
 The key is getting to know what's typical for you and talking with your healthcare provider if you notice changes or discomfort.
 Together, you can determine if there’s an underlying problem and come up with a plan to address it.

 Comments